pinto-lab/Cohen-et-al-2023_dbdb_nonmyocytes/README.md

 # Cohen-et-al-2023_dbdb_nonmyocytes

-This repository comprises code relating to the manuscript "“Mapping the cellular and molecular landscape of the diabetic myocardium: focus on cardiac non-myocytes in a murine model of type-2 diabetes”.
+This repository comprises code relating to the manuscript "“Mapping the cellular and molecular landscape of the diabetic myocardium: focus on cardiac non-myocytes in a murine model of type-2 diabetes” (Cohen et al., 2023_.